hu-dske/CKGAT/README.md

 CKGAT
 =====
 Hi!
 You are welcome to visit here!<br>
 This library will be used to release the source code of CKGAT, a newly proposed model for knowledge graph-based top-N recommendation.
-The research paper of CKGAT has been submitted to an International journal.
-CKGAT’s code will ***not*** be released immediately (postponed until the paper is accepted and published). <br>
+The research paper of CKGAT has been submitted to an International journal. ***PLEASE NOTE THAT*** CKGAT’s code will ***not*** be released immediately (postponed until the paper is accepted and published). <br>
 <br>
 CKGAT stands for Collaborative Knowledge-aware Graph Attention Network for top-N Recommendation.
 Four real-world datasets (Last.FM, Book-Crossing, MovieLens 20M, and 79 Dianping-Food) were used to empirically evaluate the performance of CKGAT, and the experimental results show that CKGAToverall outperforms three baseline methods and six state-of-the-art propagation-based recommendation methods in terms of recommendation accuracy, and outperforms four representative propagation-based recommendation methods in terms of recommendation diversity.
 The information about the three baseline methods and the six state-of-the-art methods are given below.